AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

    ![Automation button](assets/automation-custom-button.png)

-   The following things occur:

-   * A confirmation message displays at the bottom of the screen, if the automation successfully created an object or a record.
+   A confirmation message displays at the bottom of the screen, if the automation successfully created an object or a record.

-   * The new object displays in the connected field you indicated in the setup of the automation button.
+   The new object displays in the connected field you indicated in the setup of the automation button.
 You might need to refresh your page before viewing the new object.

-   * The record you are triggering the automation from is added to the connected field of the new record.

    >[!NOTE]
    >
-   >We recommend checking that the objects or records were created and the connected as expected.
+   >We recommend checking that the object was created and connected as expected.

 1. (Optional) Click the new object in the connected field.
 The object page opens and you can make additional changes to the new object.

-***********you might need to add something about notifications and emails?!*************

 -->